Principles of the Remuneration Policy

 Sustainability for Generali

-In line with industry regulations and market recommendations, Generali’s remuneration structure is in continuity with the progressive improvements on decisions made last year, reinforcing, on the one hand, an incentives system that is even more focused on ESG issues and, on the other, data-driven performance evaluation models.
+In line with industry regulations and market recommendations, Generali’s remuneration structure is in continuity with the progressive improvements on decisions made last year, reinforcing, on the one hand, an incentives system that continues to be focused on sustainability issues and, on the other, data-driven performance evaluation models.

-The goals are predefined, measurable, linked to the achievement of economic, operational, financial and non-financial/ESG results.
-In line with our Group strategy, the performance goals consider the risks undertaken and are assessed not only with respect to the achievement of predefined and measurable targets and ambitions, but also considering the demonstrated behaviours to achieve them and their coherence with Group values.
+The goals are predefined, measurable, linked to the achievement of economic, operational, financial and non-financial results.
+In line with our Group strategy, the performance goals consider the risks undertaken and are assessed not only with respect to the achievement of predefined and measurable targets, but also considering the demonstrated behaviours to achieve them and their coherence with Group values.

-Since the 2023 Group Remuneration Policy there is a focus on internal and measurable non-financial/ESG KPIs in the Group incentives system, in line with market recommendations and the “Lifetime Partner 24: Driving Growth” Group Strategy, which has Sustainability as Originator.
+Since the 2023 Group Remuneration Policy there is a focus on internal and measurable non-financial and sustainability KPIs in the Group incentives system, in line with market recommendations and the “Lifetime Partner 27: Driving Excellence” Group Strategy.
 In particular, the updates pertaining the Policy itself include:

 Gender Balance & Pay Equity